 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the actions or attitudes of colleagues.
-If necessary, the member of staff can speak with the head teacher, the chair of the governing body or with the Local Authority Designated Officer.
+If necessary the member of staff can speak with the head teacher, the chair of governors or with the LADO.

-Further assistance for staff to raise concerns can be accessed by calling the NSPCC whistleblowing helpline on o8oo o28 o285.
+We will ensure staff are aware of, and know how to access, West Sussex Confidential Reporting Policy, accessed here and that further assistance for staff to raise concerns can be accessed by calling the NSPCC whistleblowing helpline on o8oo o28 o285.